opnfv/nfvbench/docs/development/design/design.rst

 The traffic generation component is in charge of contrilling the TRex traffic generator using its python API.
 It includes tasks such as:
 - traffic check end to end to make sure the packet path is clear in both directions before starting a benchmark
-- programming the Trex traffic flows based on requested parameters
+- programming the TRex traffic flows based on requested parameters
 - fixed rate control
 - NDR/PDR binary search